jrich128/krg-terminal/README.md

 ## Features
 - Autocomplete
+- Get and Set varibles of any type via C# Attributes
-- History recall & selection via arrow keys
+- History recall via arrow keys
-- Binding commands to your keyboard; Like Source Engine
+- Binding commands to keys
 - Color coded output with basic text effects
 - Can read text files containg series of commands & execute them via the "run" command.
 Place them in a folder "cfg" in your project root, give them a ".cfg" extension